-One of the leaders in laser technology, Trotec, used Whatfix’s ability to create real-time interactive flows within its CRM to simplify training for users across countries.
-This helped the company bring down CRM training efforts by 60% and content creation time by upto 50%.
+Trotec, an industry leader in laser technology, used Whatfix’s ability to create real-time interactive flows within its CRM to simplify training for users across the globe.
+This helped the company bring down its CRM training efforts by 60%, and lower its content creation time by 50%.

 It is important to keep in mind that implementation is only the first of a series of steps in your CRM journey.
-As custodians of the enterprise tool, you need to keep measuring what sales and CRM adoption metric matters, via end-user feedback loops and big data analytics, and improve upon the user experience.
-For instance, Whatfix’s analytics feature can help you pinpoint what kind of in-demand training content is missing and how the user engages with various elements of your CRM (eg: what part of the CRM workflow users drop-off at).
+As custodians of an enterprise CRM tool, you need to keep measuring the CRM adoption metrics that matter, via end-user feedback loops and big data analytics.
+This fosters continuous improvement in your CRM’s user experience.
+For instance, Whatfix’s analytics feature can help you pinpoint what kind of in-demand training content is missing and how the user engages with various elements of your CRM such as what features are the most underutilized.

-Such insight can help you re-engineer your engagement tactics in order to convert the reluctant CRM users into power-users.
+This insight can help you re-engineer your CRM training tactics in order to convert reluctant users into power users.